agivney/simplebase/Readme.md

 The second is that if a database.get_record(23423) is made, and the record does not exist, a "None" is now returned instead of an empty string.
 I also added a few more functions to the test suite.

+Ver 0.3.32

+-Fixed an inacuracy in the length() function which could cause in inacurate result after a live delete.
+-Added some more functions to the test suite.

 ### License